Updated: Apr 25

 I was in labor 34 hours.

-I started to feel the contractions at $1 car wash in Tujunga.
-They felt like a deep, throbbing pain hijacking the middle of my body.
-They'd throb for a few seconds, then stop.
+I started to feel contractions at $1 car wash in Tujunga.
+It felt like a deep, throbbing pain hijacked the center of my body.
+It’d throb for a few seconds, then stop.
 Throb for seconds longer, then stop.